prathikkantarajgowda/chocolatechip/README.md

 		- This is drawn onto an SDL window using a Texture and Renderer.
 - Style loosely follows OpenBSD KNF
 - Compilation, installation, and uninstallation handled by makefile
+- Licensed under AGPLv3
+- ROMs not included

 ## Bugs/Issues
 - Timing is off depending on the ROM.
 For example, Pong runs at a normal speed, but Space Invaders runs extremely fast.
 - Audio is currently unimplemented (it "beeps" to stdout instead)
+- Has only been tested on Linux (Debian 10 specifically)

 ## Installation
 - Prerequisites: git, make, SDL2, and either clang or gcc
 - OS: Program is intended for UNIX/UNIX-likes.
 Tested on Debian 10.
 Makefile should be BSD compatible (tested with FreeBSD's bmake on Linux)